+By Cat Grayson.
+Last Updated 13th September 2023.
 Whether you sustain injuries in a rear-end shunt, an overtaking accident or a head-on collision, if the accident wasn’t your fault, you could claim compensation.
-But how do you prove a car accident wasn’t your fault if there aren’t any witnesses, or there is no admission of liability for the car accident from the other driver?
+But how do you prove a car accident wasn’t your fault if there aren’t any witnesses, or the other driver won’t admit fault?
 Can you still claim compensation in a car accident where no one admits fault and, if so, what evidence would you need?

 - We have created this guide to answer some frequently asked questions such as: